-Dental implants or anchors attached to existing natural teeth hold snap-in dentures securely in place.
-These are convenient and removable and are typically the choice for individuals without any natural teeth remaining.
+Being removable, they are convenient and are typically the choice for individuals without any natural teeth remaining.
 These dentures are unique in that they contain attachments that are embedded in the denture that help “locate” receptors in the implants for quick fitting.

 Upper dentures are designed to replace just the upper teeth.
 They are ideal for individuals who are missing teeth, regardless of how many, from their upper jaw.
 Upper dentures are designed to look like natural teeth, although, depending on the quality, may look fake and not all-natural.

-There are many different types of dentures to choose from.
+The limited false teeth options that existed in the past have now been replaced with a variety of dentures to suit your specific needs and budget.
+There are now many different types of dentures to choose from.
 The list above covers the most common varieties and explains what each of them is.

-By understanding the different types of dentures, it can help you in determining which is best for you.
-It is good to educate yourself, but always talk to your dentist for specific advice.
+Understanding the different types of dentures can help you in determining which is best for you.
+It is good to educate yourself but always talk to your dentist for specific advice.

 If you are considering your false teeth options, your best solution is to make an appointment with your oral healthcare professional to discuss which of the different types of dentures is the best option for your specific situation.
 So book in to see your dentist so that you can get their specific advice on your personal circumstances to see what will be the best option for you.